Patent Pending

 Technical Stack

-EYEVA™ runs on a Raspberry Pi 5 with a Hailo-8L AI accelerator HAT (26 TOPS), dual wide-angle infrared cameras, and a custom-trained YOLOv11 model optimized for real-time ocular displacement detection.
+EYEVA™ runs on a Raspberry Pi 5 with an AI accelerator, infrared cameras, and a custom-trained YOLOv11 model optimized for real-time ocular displacement detection.

 By The Numbers